hello9world/maxfolder/README.md

 # maxfolder
-max sub-folders in file system.
+Test maximum sub-folders in file system.
 A sandbox app with Spring Boot.